lixunjack/Pybind11Template/README.md

 # codawavesolver

-codawavesolver is a Python module that implements a stretch method to calculate phase shift between time-serial signals.
+codawavesolver is a Python module that implements a stretch method to calculate phase shift between time-serial signals that are recorded at different times and with only slight difference (in phase).
 It utilizes Pybind11 to bind C++ code to Python.

 ## Installation